hacksu/docker-tutorial/README.md

   Images: Images are blueprints for containers.
 With an image you can make multiple of the same exact container.
   Volumes: Volumes are a way to store data in a container, without actually taking up space in a container.
 It acts as a pointer to a storage system on the host machine that is running the container.
           - Volumes are one of the only ways that a container is able to have direct access to the host machine.
+  Docker Engine: The Docker Engine is themain processor involved with running containers.
+The docker engine acts as a "Client side application" with a sevrer for a daemon process called dockerd.
+  Dockerd: Dockerd is a persistant process provided by the docker engine from running containers.
+This is mainly a background tool that runs without you needing to know about it.

 The mainstream tool that most developers will use is an application called Docker.
 Docker is a tool used to run, create, and manage containers.
 Docker comes in a few different formats: